All systems nominal

 8.2 Licence Renewal

-sudo verity install --license-key "VERITY-<new-key>"
+sudo verity install --license "VERITY-<new-key>"

 This updates the licence file while preserving the existing ledger and configuration.
+No service restart is required; the new licence takes effect immediately.

 8.3 Database Maintenance